EriEriel/Terminal_Shelf-WebApp/README.md

 # Virtual Library

 A personal content tracker for readers and fanfic enthusiasts.
-Track novels, fanfiction, bookmarks, and more — with status tracking, ratings, tags, and notes — all in one place.
+Track novels, fanfiction, bookmarks, and more — with tags, and notes — all in one place.

 ![Terminal Shelf Demo](.assets/Terminal_shelf%20Demo.gif)